https://ukhsa.blog.gov.uk/2024/04/12/what-is-whooping-cough-and-how-can-i-prevent-my-children-catching-it/

 Young boy lying on a sofa

-This blog post was last checked and updated in September 2024.
+This post was last checked and updated in December 2025.

-Whooping cough, also known as pertussis, is a highly contagious bacterial infection that mainly affects the lungs and airways.
-Whooping cough is sometimes known as the 100-day cough because of how long it takes to recover from it.
+Whooping cough, also known as pertussis, is a bacterial infection that spreads easily and mainly affects the lungs and airways.
+Whooping cough is sometimes known as the 100-day cough because of how long the cough can last.

 What are the symptoms?